Majapahit: Economy

-The Daoyi Zhi, which was written ca. 1339 CE, mentioned about Java's wealth and prosperity of the period:"The fields of Java are rich and its soil is level and well watered, therefore grain and rice are abundant, twice as much as in other countries.
+The Daoyi Zhi, which was written c.
+1339 CE, mentioned about Java's wealth and prosperity of the period:"The fields of Java are rich and its soil is level and well watered, therefore grain and rice are abundant, twice as much as in other countries.
 The people do not steal, and what is dropped on the road is not taken up.
 The common saying: "prosperous Java" means this country.
 Men and women wrap up their head and wear long clothes."Also in Yingya Shenglan, Ma Huan reported the Javanese economy and market.
 Rice is harvested twice a year, and its grain is small.
 They also harvest white sesame and lentils, but there is no wheat.
 This land produces sapan wood (useful to produce red dye), diamonds, sandalwood, incense, puyang pepper, cantharides (green beetles used for medicine), steel, turtles, tortoiseshell, strange and rare birds; such as a large parrot as big as a hen, red and green parrots, five-colored parrots, (all of them can imitate the human voice), also guinea fowl, ' bird hanging upside down ', five-coloured pigeon, peacock, 'betel tree bird', pearl bird, and green pigeons.
 The beasts here are strange: there are white deer, white monkey, and various other animals.
 Pigs, goats, cattle, horses, poultries, and there are all types of ducks, however donkeys and geese are not found.